Saibot393/LocknKey/README.md

 - [Token only] Lockable: if this token can be locked
 - [Token only] Locked: if this token is locked
 - ID keys: IDs which this key can lock/unlock seperated with ";".
 You can add any string of characters to this list.
+- Lock DC: the difficulty class of a lock, used for lockpicking

 ### Compatibility: